art0007i/LocalStorage/README.md

 > [!WARNING]
 > This mod does not manage assets.
 If you have an item it will be saved as-is, so cloud assets will remain cloud assets and local assets will remain local assets.
+>
+> Also saving trying to save items with invalid path characters in their name is not supported.

 This mod adds a new section to the inventory that can be accessed by pressing the cloud button, called Local Storage.
 Any items saved to this section will be stored in a configurable path on your hard drive.<br>